top of page

 December 2023

-IU cancels the scheduled exhibition of Palestinian-American artist Samia Halaby because of her social media posts describing Israel's bombardment of Gaza as a "genocide."
+IU cancels the scheduled exhibition of Palestinian-American artist Samia Halaby, citing her "social media posts on the Israel-Gaza war ... comparing the Israeli bombardment to a genocide."

 December 2023

-IU suspends Professor Abdulkader Sinno, claiming he violated clerical procedure by helping a pro-Palestine student group book a space for a meeting.
+IU ignores "written procedural policies" by suspending Prof. Abdulkader Sinno, claiming he violated clerical procedure by helping a student group book campus space for a meeting.

 December 2023

 The IUPUI Faculty Council reports that Pres.
-Whitten and the Trustees are making crucial decisions "behind closed doors and without faculty consultation" after they announce that IUPUI will dissolve in July 2024.
+Whitten and the Trustees are making crucial decisions "behind closed doors and without faculty consultation" after they announce the dissolution of IUPUI in July 2024.

 April 2022

-IUB graduate students go on strike to demand union recognition.
-Despite widespread support from faculty, the Whitten administration refuses to recognize the union or work with them to address grad students' needs, prompting an emergency meeting of over 700 faculty.
+IUB graduate students go on strike for "increased benefits, job security, and union recognition."
+Despite widespread support from faculty, the Whitten administration refuses to recognize the union or work with them to adequately address students' needs, prompting an emergency all-faculty meeting (the first in 17 years).

 October 2021

-Maurer School of Law professor Steve Sanders reports that the Board of Trustees ignored procedure and rejected the search committee's recommendations by selecting Pamela Whitten as IU's 19th president.
+Maurer School of Law professor Steve Sanders reports that the Board of Trustees refuted procedural norms by rejecting the search committee's recommendations and selecting Pamela Whitten as IU's 19th president.

 What else are we missing?